datMaffin/homebridge-tesla-powerwall/README.md

     implementing Homekit automations.)
   - *`...Sensor`*: Adds a sensor that represents the current state.
 (Useful for implementing Homekit automations.)
+  - `sensorThreshold`: Moves the "zero" point based on the threshold value.
   - `powerwall.homekitVisual`: Adds a lamp service representing the battery level.
   - `powerwall.eveHistory`: Adds an Eve weather service; sets the temperature